Stages of Murabaha Contract:

 - The sequence between 3, 4 & 5 is extremely important.

-The Murabahah, its mechanism, accounting standards, shariah standards and its designing is discussed in more details during the Islamic finance certification, Islamic banking courses, master in Islamic finance and PhD Islamic finance programs, offered by AIMS’ Islamic finance institute.
+The Murabahah, its mechanism, accounting standards, shariah standards and its designing is discussed in more details during the Islamic finance certification, Islamic banking courses, and diploma in Islamic banking programs.